Licensure with the Board

 What Other Licenses Do You Need?

-Once you obtain your Contractor's Licensing Board license, please be aware that cities and/or counties in which you plan to work may require additional licensing and/or permitting.
+Once you obtain your license from the Board, please be aware that cities and/or counties in which you plan to work may require additional licensing and/or permitting..

 Each city/county has its own rules, regulations, and fees.